sbleos/sbleos.github.io/README.md

 **Any name `@sbleos.org` gets redirected to the club email.** For example, `hello@sbleos.org`, `info@sbleos.org`, etc. all redirect to the club email.
 You can also set up to 100 addresses with `@sbleos.org` that redirect to a personal email (you may have to remove the wildcard `*@sbleos.org` that makes *any* email redirect to the club email).
 For example, you can set `advisor@sbleos.org` to redirect to the current club advisor.

 ## Project Structure

+### Public

+`public/` is the only other directory in the root of the project other than `src/`.
+You can think of it as `src` is compiled into `public`, which creates `build/`, the actual directory that is served as the website (the `build/` directory in the `dev` branch is actually ignored in `.gitignore`, but the entire folder turns into the `master` branch so GitHub Pages can host the site.)

+Basically, `public/` contains the general files a Progressive Web App has.
+- `index.html`: Contains the icons and manifest for a PWA, as well as the required Bootstrap 4 CSS and JS CDN's.
+If you look at `src/index.js`, the entire App is rendered to `<div id="root"></div>` in `index.html`.
+You should not change `index.html` since the React App is JavaScript that is compiled to the root.
+- `404.html`: This file also should not be changed.
+It is only so the `404` page works properly with GitHub pages.
+You can also notice that `index.html` was changed so the URL works with the browser history.
+- `CNAME`: This is a file for GitHub pages so it knows to redirect sbleos.github.io to [sbleos.org](https://sbleos.org).
+- `favicon.ico`: The icon of the tab on a browser.
+- `icons/`: An icon set used so mobile devices can "install" the website locally (add the website to the phone home screen).
+- `manifest.json`: A descriptive JSON file for mobile devices to "install" the website.
+- `robots.txt`: Tells web crawlers which routes it should not crawl for faster indexing.

 ### Assets